pagkly/Zed/Investopedia3/How Investors Utilize Jumbo CDs to Their Benefit.md

 ### Inflation risk

-Jumbo CDs don’t typically [keep up with inflation](https://www.investopedia.com/articles/investing/122215/cds-vs-inflation-are-they-keeping.asp).
+Jumbo CDs don’t typically [[keep up with inflation]](https://www.investopedia.com/articles/investing/122215/cds-vs-inflation-are-they-keeping.asp).
 If the inflation rate in the economy is 2%, for example, and the interest rate on the CD is 2.5%, the investor is only earning 0.5% in real terms.
 To make an investment in a jumbo CD worthwhile, investors would need to lock in their funds for longer terms, resulting in a higher rate.

 ### Early-withdrawal penalties